barretto-c/2025_azure_custom_vision_demo001/README.md

 ## 1. Create a Custom Vision Project
 - Go to the [Azure Custom Vision portal](https://customvision.ai/).
 - Create a new project and select the **Food** domain.
-- Upload and tag your images (minimum 5 images per tag).
-- Train your model and publish an iteration (e.g., `Iteration1`).

 ## 2. Set Up Your Local Environment
 - Clone this repository.